 As of June 2021, Banff National Park requires a Self-Certification Permit for any non-motorized watercraft, fishing equipment and aquatic recreational equipment.

 Near Lake Minnewanka is the Upper Bankhead picnic area.
 The Upper Bankhead picnic area has toilets and approximately 20 picnic tables.
 There aren’t any fire pits but there is a shelter with picnic tables inside.

 Upper Bankhead picnic area offers some mountain views, shaded areas and it’s less busy than the nearby lake picnic areas.
-This is the perfect place to stop for lunch after hiking C-Level Cirque which leaves from the same parking lot.
+This is the perfect place to stop for lunch after hiking C-Level Cirque (one of the best hikes in Banff) which leaves from the same parking lot.

 Upper Bankhead is a good alternative if Lake Minnewanka is feeling overcrowded.